 10. XP-Pen Artist 12 (2nd Gen)

-The XP-Pen Artist 12 (2nd Gen) is a great example of a nice, affordable display tablet while keeping the quality of a more advanced drawing tablet.
+The XP-Pen Artist 12 (2nd Gen) is a great example of a nice, affordable display tablet while keeping the quality of a more advanced one.

-Another great thing about it is that the screen is fully laminated, giving it a nice matte finish that reduces glare from any surrounding light sources.
+Another great thing about it is that the screen is fully laminated to reduce parallax, while the surface has a nice matte finish that reduces glare from any surrounding light sources.

 It comes with an impressively responsive and accurate X3-smart-chip pen that features 8,192 levels of pressure sensitivity with 60 degrees of tilt response and 3g low initial activation force.

-Artist 12 (2nd Gen) tablet allows for 8 Express Keys to which you can assign multiple functions, along with 2 pen buttons.
+Artist 12 (2nd Gen) tablet packs 8 Express Keys to which you can assign multiple functions, along with 2 pen buttons.

 Due to Artist 12 (2nd Gen)’s slim design and compact size, it’s both very light and easy to bring with you, if you need to!
 It will easily fit a laptop case but it won’t weigh much on you.

-The Artist 12 (2nd gen) can connect with laptop via a single USB-C cable so that might be a quality of life thing you need.
+The Artist 12 (2nd gen) can connect to your laptop via included 3-in-1 cale or a single USB-C cable that might be a quality of life thing you need.

 Aside from drawing, this tablet is also good for taking notes!
 You’d have a very portable multi-tasking tool to help out with any work on your laptop.